 Up-and-coming areas often spring up next to places that are already popular, because people are priced out of that location and are looking to move as near as possible instead.

-When new-build homes are built, they can sometimes increase the value of surrounding properties too.
+When new homes are built, they can sometimes increase the value of surrounding properties too.
 Be careful though – if too many new properties flood the market, the value of your property may go down.

 Consider who lives in your local area – is it mostly young couples, families or seniors?
 This could influence which types of properties are most in demand from buyers in the future.
-A one-bedroom flat is more likely to grow in value in a major city than in an area that skews towards families with children.
+A one-bedroom flat could be more likely to grow in value in a major city than in an area that skews towards families with children.

 If a local authority is planning to regenerate a town centre, this is likely to boost the local economy and drive up house prices in future.

-New transport links
+- New transport links

 The opening of new restaurants, cafes and shops, particularly if they're more up-market than other businesses in the area, is a key sign of an area on the up.

-Skips and scaffolding
+- Skips and scaffolding

 This is a sign that local homeowners are putting time and money into maintaining or renovating their properties, meaning you may be buying at the start of an upswing in prices.

 If a new school is being built or a nearby school has improved its Ofsted rating, properties in the catchment zone can attract a premium price.
-But keep in mind that zone boundaries can shift.
+But keep in mind that catchment boundaries can shift.

-New employers or industries
+- New employers or industries

-High employment opportunities in a region can boost prices.
-But keep in mind that this can also go the other way – if a major employer shutters, or an industry slows down, you may see your home’s value drop.
+New employment opportunities in a region can boost prices.
+But remember that this can also go the other way – if a major employer goes bust or an industry slows down, you may see your home’s value drop.